Stand Up (Love Tribe song)

-"Stand Up" is a song written and originally recorded in 1996 by the American house music studio group Love Tribe, featuring American dance songstress Latanza Waters.
-The original version, notable for using the keyboard sampling from Machine's 1979 disco hit "There But for the Grace of God Go I", became their only chart-topper on Billboard's Dance Club Songs chart, reaching number one on August 31, 1996 for a one-week stay, as well as a number 89 placement on the Hot 100 chart in January 1997.
+"Stand Up" is a song written and originally recorded in 1996 by the American house music studio group Love Tribe, featuring American dance singer Latanza Waters.
+The original version, notable for using the keyboard sampling from Machine's 1979 disco hit "There But for the Grace of God Go I", became their only chart-topper on Billboard's Dance Club Songs chart, reaching number one on August 31, 1996, for a one-week stay, as well as a number 89 placement on the Hot 100 chart in January 1997.